+Applicants who are refused legal aid for civil matters may appeal to the Registrar of the High Court or in Court of Final Appeal cases, to a Review Committee chaired by the Registrar of the High Court and whose decision is final.
+Applicants who are refused legal aid in criminal cases may apply to a judge for legal aid to be granted to him, provided that he passes the means test.
 Applicants charged with or convicted of murder, treason or piracy with violence, may apply to a judge not only for legal aid for the trial and appeal, but also for exemption from the means test or payment of a contribution.
 Appeals against refusal of legal aid for appeals to the Court of Final Appeal are heard, as in civil cases, by a Review Committee.

-8. Scope of the legal aid schemes in Hong Kong
+9. Scope of the legal aid schemes

-- 8.1 Legal aid in Hong Kong consists of representation by lawyers of the LAD or legal aid panel lawyers and includes all assistance preliminary or incidental to any proceedings and such assistance is considered necessary to effect a compromise to bring an end to any proceedings.
+- 9.1 Legal aid in Hong Kong consists of representation by lawyers of the LAD or legal aid panel lawyers and includes all assistance preliminary or incidental to any proceedings and such assistance is considered necessary to effect a compromise to bring an end to any proceedings.

-- 8.2 OLAS covers civil proceedings in the District Court, the Court of First Instance and the Court of Appeal (both part of the High Court) and the Court of Final Appeal.
+- 9.2 OLAS covers civil proceedings in the District Court, the Court of First Instance and the Court of Appeal (both part of the High Court) and the Court of Final Appeal.
 It is also available for death inquests in the Coroner's Court where the interests of public justice require that legal aid be given and for proceedings in the Mental Health Review Tribunal.

-- 8.3 The types of cases covered by OLAS include:
+- 9.3 The types of cases covered by OLAS include:

 - matrimonial cases

 - traffic accident claims

 - landlord and tenant disputes

 - claims in respect of industrial accidents

 - employees' compensation

 - immigration matters

 - breach of contract

 - professional negligence

 - seamen's wage claims

 - employees' wages and related employment benefits

 - Mental Health Review Tribunal cases

-- Coroners inquests involving interests of public justice
+- Coroner's inquests involving interests of public justice

-- Judicial Review
+- judicial review